How to Purchase Labels? A Cost-Effective Approach Using Active Learning Markets: Real-world applications

 We set the WTP at $\phi=1200$ (£/$\Delta$), budget at \(B=\text{£}15\), and a target improvement of 20\%. \revised{To introduce controlled heterogeneity on the seller side, the WTS $\eta_j$ is generated synthetically from the ``distance to MRT'' feature:}

-with $d_0=0.1$, $d_1=0.5$, and $[\underline{X_3}, \overline{X_3}]$ the observed range. \revised{This serves only to induce heterogeneous seller costs (e.g., privacy, effort, reluctance) in a controlled manner; it does \emph{not} imply that property characteristics determine economic WTS.} Prices follow~\eqref{constraint3}, with all other parameters identical in BC and SC. \revised{Under BC (Figure~\ref{fig:V_BC_general}), VBAL and QBCAL reach higher improvement (21.17\%, 21.23\%) than RSC (20.01\%) at similar cost ($\approx£10$).
-Under SC (Figure~\ref{fig:V_SC_general}), they again improve faster while costing far less (£4.90–£4.96 vs £10.34).
+with $d_0=0.1$, $d_1=0.5$, and $[\underline{X_3}, \overline{X_3}]$ the observed range. \revised{This serves only to induce heterogeneous seller costs (e.g., privacy, effort, reluctance) in a controlled manner; it does \emph{not} imply that property characteristics determine economic WTS.} Prices follow~\eqref{constraint3}, with all other parameters identical in BC and SC. \minorrev{Under BC (Figure~\ref{fig:V_BC_general-b}), VBAL reaches higher improvement (21.17\%) than RSC (20.01\%) and GK (20.67\%) at similar cost ($\approx£10$).
+Under SC (Figure~\ref{fig:V_SC_general-b}), both VBAL and QBCAL improve faster while costing far less (£4.56–£3.89 vs £10.08-£7.96).
 A summary is provided in Table~\ref{tab:comparison1}.}

-\begin{revisedblock} \paragraph{Statistical validation.} To confirm that the observed average cost differences are statistically significant, we applied the non-parametric \textbf{Wilcoxon signed-rank test}.
-The test compared each active learning method (VBAL and QBCAL) with the random sampling corrected (RSC) baseline across 50 paired runs under both pricing schemes.
-Table~\ref{tab:pairwise_avgcost} reports the two-sided $p$-values and median cost differences.
-All comparisons yield $p < 0.05$, indicating significant differences in cost performance.
-Under buyer-centric (BC) pricing, VBAL and QBCAL show notably lower median average costs than RSC ($-16.409$ and $-16.499$), while under seller-centric (SC) pricing, both also achieve smaller but consistent reductions ($-0.059$ and $-0.027$).
-These results confirm that the cost-efficiency advantages of the proposed methods are statistically robust rather than due to random variation.